 Today, nearly 25 percent of all 65-year-olds will live to age 90, according to the Social Security Administration, and almost as many worry that they will outlive their money, according to the Bankrate survey.

 What to do about it: You may be able to reduce retirement anxiety by estimating how much you need to save to cover a long retirement.
-To find out if you’re on track, use the Personal Retirement Calculator at Merrill Edge.
-Then look for ways to boost savings, including taking advantage of catch-up contributions to retirement accounts (if you haven’t already) and adjusting your asset allocation to meet your changing circumstances.
-You can read more retirement saving tips from Merrill Edge.
+To find out if you’re on track, use the Personal Retirement Calculator at Merrill.
+Then look for ways to boost savings, including taking advantage of catch-up contributions to retirement accounts (If you haven’t already) and adjusting your asset allocation to meet your changing circumstances.
+You can read more retirement saving tips from Merrill.